-This is a copy of our very first Neighbourhood Plan; re-drafted in response to community feedback received during its official Regulation 14 Consultation, which ran from 2^{nd} March - 31^{st} May 2020.
+This is a copy of our very first Neighbourhood Plan; re-drafted in response to community feedback from the local level Regulation 14 Consultation and now presented for its Regulation 16 Consultation at Borough level.

 The following document contains the full detail of the proposed Plan, together with a list of the evidence used to formulate the policies.